-4.2 Services
+4.3 Services

-The module provides services to authorized operators of either the User or Crypto Officer roles according to the applicable FIPS 140-2 security requirements.
+The module provides services to authorized operators of either the User or Crypto Officer Roles according to the applicable FIPS 140-2 security requirements.

-Table 6a contains the cryptographic functions employed by the module in the Approved and non-Approved mode.
+Table 6a contains the cryptographic services employed by the module in the Approved and Table 6b contains the cryptographic services employed by the module in the non-Approved mode.
 For each available service it lists, the associated role, the Critical Security Parameters (CSPs) and cryptographic keys involved, and the type(s) of access to the CSPs and cryptographic keys.